featheredtoast/discourse_docker/launcher_go/README.md

 Run `source <(./launcher2 sh)` to activate completions for the current shell, or add the results of `./launcher2 sh` to your dotfiles

 Autocompletes commands, subcommands, and suggests `app` config files from your containers directory.
 Having a long site name should not feel like a pain to type.

+## Maintainability

+Golang is well suited as a drop in replacement as just like a shellscript, the deployed binary can still carry minimal assumptions about a particular platform to run.
+(IE, no dependency on ruby, python, etc)

+Golang allows us to use a fully fleshed out programming language to run native yaml parsing: Calling out to ruby through a docker container worked well enough, but got complicated shuffling results through stdout into shell variables.

+Launcher has outgrown being a simple wrapper script around Docker.
+Golang has good support for tests and breaking up code into separate modules to better support further growth around additional subcommands we may wish to add.

+## Roadmap

+Scaffolding out subcommands, possibly as a later rewrite for `discourse-setup` as having native YAML libraries should make config parsing and editing simpler to do.